miguelfg/cookiecutter-django/{{cookiecutter.repo_name}}/README.rst

 Deployment
 ------------

-It is possible to deploy to Heroku or to your own server by using Dokku, an open source Heroku clone.
+It is possible to deploy to XXXXXXXXXX or to your own server by using Dokku, an open source Heroku clone.

 Heroku
 ^^^^^^